Probing holography in $p$-adic CFT: Path integrals for the isotropic sector

-We denote the ratio between field values on the first layer (depth 1) and those on the horizon as $k\equiv \phi_{1,s}/\phi_{0,s}$.
-This ratio $k$ is isotropic around the loop without a subscript $s$ because it is solely determined by the recursion relation (\ref{eq:reverse}) for $n=2$.
-At the same depth $n$, although $\phi_{n,s}$ may vary among subtrees rooted at different horizon vertices $s$, they remain homogeneous within the same subtree as explained right below (\ref{eq:isotropic}).
+Now we denote the ratio between field values on the first layer (depth 1) and those on the horizon as $k\equiv \phi_{1,s}/\phi_{0,s}$.
+Although $\phi_{1,s}$ or $\phi_{0,s}$ can vary between subtrees rooted at different horizon vertices $s$, the linear recurrence \eqref{eq:reverse} implies that $k$ must be isotropic around the loop, i.e., without a subscript $s$, because it is determined solely by the recursion relation for $n=2$.
+Incidentally, the overall scaling between field values on subtrees rooted at $s_1$ and $s_2$ is $\phi_{0,s_1}/\phi_{0,s_2}=\phi_{1,s_1}/\phi_{1,s_2}$.